KanoComputing/codecademy-launcher/README.md

 codecademy-launcher
 ===================

-Provides a desktop icon for launching Codecademy in the Chromium web browser.
+Provides a desktop icon for launching Codecademy in the Chromium web browser on the Raspberry Pi.